WebReflection/lightercollective/README.md

 }
 ```

-The goal of this project is to be as small as possible, if not smaller.
+The goal of this project is to be as small as possible, providing all the necessary info to help contributing to [Open Collective](https://opencollective.com) projects.